hylang/hy/CONTRIBUTING.rst

   of the `issue tracker`_ is the place to go.
   (If you're new to Git: `Start Here`_)

-- Before contributing make sure you checkout the docs.
-There are two versions of docs available
+- Before contributing make sure you check the docs.
+There are two versions of docs available:

-  + `latest`_, for use with bleeding-edge github version.
+  + `latest`_, for use with the bleeding-edge GitHub version.

   + `stable`_, for use with the PyPI version.